A composer-led walk through Kyoto's shrines, temples and gardens

-Book a Sound WalkMost people see Kyoto.
-You'll hear it.
+Book a Sound WalkMost people visit Kyoto to see it.
+Few slow down enough to hear it.

-A private sound walk through Kyoto’s quietest neighbourhoods.
-A unique way to experience this city—by shifting from sightseeing to deep listening.
+Join me on a private sound walk through Kyoto’s neighbourhoods, temples and gardens.
+These walks are a unique way to experience this city—by shifting from sightseeing to deep listening.

 Fushimi Inari.
 Kinkaku-ji.
 Arashiyama Bamboo Forest.
 Check, check, check.
 Then what?

-On a sound walk, we step past the photo queues into the city's atmospheric pockets.
+Together, we step past the photo queues into the places that hold this city's true atmosphere.
 The hidden side of the city, untouched by the rush of the typical tourist circuit.
-This is Kyoto as few experience it: unhurried, unfiltered, felt.
+This is Kyoto as few experience it: unhurried, unfiltered, and felt.

 When you put on the headphones, the world changes.
 Using high-fidelity field recorders, we amplify the textures of the city—from the rhythmic crunch of temple gravel to the silence of a small shrine garden.
 It's less history lecture and more engaging with our senses.

-You'll leave with an audio postcard—professionally mixed, yours to keep.
-Whilst photos fade in a digital cloud, this audio postcard allows you to close your eyes six months from now, and be back on that temple path, with this city moving around you again.
+You'll leave with an audio postcard — professionally mixed from recordings you made, and yours to keep.
+Your photographs from Kyoto may look like everyone else's.
+This won't.
+Close your eyes six months from now, and you're back on that temple path, with this city moving around you again.

-Listen to a recent sound walk—a taste of what we may discover together:
+Listen to a recent walk—a taste of what we may discover together

 I’m Simon, a sound artist and composer.
 For years, my life was defined by the relentless pace of London, but eventually, my wife and I left the ‘rat race’ behind for a life of more intention here in Kyoto.

 Upon arriving, I realised that most people visit this city to see it, but very few truly hear it.
 My goal is to help you bypass the ‘tourist noise’ and find the signal.
-This isn't a history lecture; it’s an invitation to slow down, tune in, and discover the hidden textures of Kyoto that most travellers walk right past.
+This is an invitation to slow down, tune in, and discover the hidden textures of Kyoto that most travellers walk right past.

 Check Availability